lucifer045/Terraform_AWS/Terraform_AWS_Lambda/README.md

 After deployment, you can verify the following Terraform outputs:

 - **S3 Bucket Name** – the bucket where you will upload `.jpg` files.
-- **Lambda Function ARN** – the function that gets triggered by S3 uploads.
 - **DynamoDB Table Name** – the table where metadata is stored.
-- **S3 Bucket ARN** – used internally for permissions and event notifications.

 You can view all outputs by running:

 ```bash